indira1vik/meetinglyclient/README.md

 *Small Gist*
 This repository gives us a glimpse of what the client side (website) looks like.
 This is done using reactjs, nodejs (expressjs), and MongoDB as its database.
-Also, using cool CSS tools, we can see the website with a minimalist UI design.
+Also, using cool CSS tools, we can see the website has a minimalist UI design.
+This meeting website can be helpful in real-life company work.
+Starting with Login, Signup, Dashboard, and Profile Page, this is how the website is split.